 MP for Leyton and Wanstead

-Calvin Bailey is a Labour (Co-op) MP for Leyton and Wanstead, first elected in 2024.
-He serves on the Defence Committee and, since February 2025, the Speaker's Advisory Committee on Works of Art.
-The data does not include details of his professional background prior to becoming an MP.
+Calvin Bailey is a Labour (Co-op) MP for Leyton and Wanstead, elected in 2024.
+He currently serves on the Defence Committee and on the Speaker's Advisory Committee on Works of Art.
+The available data does not include details of his career prior to entering Parliament.

-Declares three entries under Gifts, benefits and hospitality from UK sources.
+Gifts, benefits and hospitality from UK sources are declared (three entries).

 Generated 21 February 2026